Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 and then at each intersection

-he's put in a nail a big thick like a six inch nine inch nail big
+he's put in a nail, a big thick, like a six inch, nine inch nail, big

-chunky nail
+chunky nail,

 and then just filming it flat on and swinging a light

-in front of it so that the shadows of the nails moved across the board
+in front of it so that the shadows of the nails moved across the board like a sundial.

-but then developing it in negative
+But then developing it in negative

 so that now the nails appear as kind of ghostly grey things.